owensgl/intro-genomics/labs/lab_2.md

   and the text from `propane.pdb` will be saved to a file called `alkanes.pdb`.
 4. None of the above.

-:::::::::::::::  solution

-## Solution

-1. The text from each file in turn gets written to the `alkanes.pdb` file.
-  However, the file gets overwritten on each loop iteration, so the final content of `alkanes.pdb` is the text from the `propane.pdb` file.

-##  challenge

-## Saving to a File in a Loop - Part Two
+## Challenge: Saving to a File in a Loop - Part Two

 Also in the `shell-lesson-data/exercise-data/alkanes` directory, what would be the output of the following loop?